 “Wow, someone thinks Super Mario World is a great game.
 How novel,” you think.
 Yeah, yeah.
 I get it.
 Normie take, for sure.
 Still, for me, Super Mario World is the prototypical, distilled essence of what makes the 2D Mario platformers incredible games.

 Mario slides, but not too much.
 He’s not Sonic speed, but he’s not an ambler, either.
 The power-ups feel just right: the introduction of Cape Mario adds a great sense of verticality to the side-scrolling genre (Raccoon Mario does this too, but to a much lesser degree), and the fire flower is as classic as ever.
 Neither feels capable of trivializing the game, and the difficulty of levels feels perfectly tuned.
-As an adult, you can beat the game in 5 hours, which might even be one session.
+As an adult, you can beat the game in five hours, which might even be one session.

 But my favorite part of this game is the secrets, in part enabled by the verticality enabled by Cape Mario.
 Super Mario World has my favorite set of alternate clear conditions, secret levels, and hidden tricks.
 I love finding keys and, hidden “ceiling” areas by utilizing a little backtracking, P-button hacks, and Star World teleportation gimmicks.
 The eight levels in the Special Zone are also fantastic, and maybe my favorite world in any 2D Mario to date.